fde-capu/miniic/README.md

 The software and `.txt` file editing is authoral and I reserve the rights of not letting you profit from it without my consent.

 Since the text itself is one of the oldest in the human history (if not the oldest) and I have removed any third-authoring interpretations, I believe the text is free to use.
 English version is extracted from the classical translation by Wilhelm, as found [here](http://www.akirarabelais.com/i/i.html).
 On the same restricted conditions, the Portuguese translation is from the same English book [translated by editora Pensamento](https://www.grupopensamento.com.br/produto/i-ching-o-livro-das-mutacoes-4866).
-I make no profit from any of these materials.
+I make no profit from these materials.
+If you think this project should be made private, please let me know as soon as possible.

 Cover: Artwork "double happiness" made by me, free to use, but I will be happy if you let me know.